How to Break Emotional Attachment in a Relationship: 15 Ways

 A common sign of unhealthy attachment in relationships is the urge to text or call them constantly.
 So, to stop getting attached, a simple trick could be to turn off your notifications.

-It will be challenging to ignore the phone initially, but this will ensure that you don’t get attached to anyone.
-Research shows that people with attachment issues especially cling to phones to feel secure, and it is a way of being attached to their partner.
+Research shows that people with attachment issues especially cling to phones to feel secure, which is a way of being attached to their partner.

 7. Have an open discussion about boundaries